baked_file_system_mounter

 └── materialize.min.js

-- Compile the files in the
+- Assemble assets files in

 /foo/